 Write down your meals for the week and create a shopping list with everything you'll need to make them.
 Here are some templates you can print off and use to get you started.
 You can even laminate the meal planning schedule so you can use it over and over again!

 Want more details on how to meal plan?
 Check out this full guide on meal planning on a vegan diet for beginners.
-Plus there's a quick meal prep recipe to get you started!

 We also have a beginner-friendly meal planning application full of easy recipes and time-saving tools.
 It's the exact tool I wish I had when I first went vegan!